 Cabinet Installation Services

-After the your kitchen cabinets have arrived and all has been checked to make sure that it matches your order, the kitchen cabinet installers should mark all the cabinet locations on the walls, as well as marking the studs where the cabinets will be attached.
+After your kitchen cabinets have arrived and before cabinet installation begins all has to be checked to make sure that it matches your order.
+Then our kitchen cabinet installers should mark all the cabinet locations on the walls, as well as marking the studs where the cabinets will be attached.

 Measurements come first.
 The installer should find the "high spot" on the floor where the kitchen cabinets will be installed.
 Most floors in older homes aren’t level, and cabinet installation must work with the reality of a home's condition.
 Similarly, walls often aren’t plumb or square, even in relatively new construction, so the installer must check them before any cabinets can be installed.
 Doors to wall cabinets should be removed before installation.